tgermain/grandRepositorySky/README.md

 |     0 |  06 |        07 |
 |     1 |  08 |        08 |
 |     2 |  06 |        07 |
+make sure that all the test and existing code take account of this modification

+### Finger table calculation

+2->5

+New node 4 !

+2->4->5

+When a node enter the ring, we initialize its fingers table (to be sure that its succesor is *(5)*) and update the fingers table of its predecessor *(2)*.

+### Ring stabilization
+To avoid the depreciation of all the fingers table after some new nodes join the ring, there's a mecanism to update the fingers table each 5min (pifometric value).
+**Goroutine** ?

+## 2. Network communication

+SPRINT :
+- Do a sample project to understand how to send/receive and parse messages in GO
+- Make a library to send/receive messages
+- Do logs (with timestamps, colors)
+- Make tests
+- Modify the existing code to make stuffs work
+- Handle when a node quit the ring (not gracefuly)

+TODO :
+- All methods which return a `*DHTNode` must return an **id** and we have to perform a `lookup(id)`